Scalar Thermal Field Theory for a Rotating Plasma: An application: weakly-coupled particle production

 \section{An application: weakly-coupled particle production}

 The results in Secs.~\ref{Interacting theories and general path-integral formula} and~\ref{MomInt} give ready-to-use formul\ae~to study arbitrary and generically interacting scalar field theories.

 As an application of the formalism developed so far, let us compute the production of spin-0 particles that are weakly-coupled to a thermal bath, i.e.~a system of other particles in thermal equilibrium, for the most general equilibrium density matrix introduced in Sec.~\ref{density matrix}.
 The produced particles are not necessarily in thermal equilibrium as their couplings are small.
-Here the real-time formalism is used: this is the most convenient formalism to compute particle interaction rates as one does not have to perform an analytic continuation on time.
+Here the real-time formalism, in the form discussed in Sec.~\ref{Interacting theories and general path-integral formula}, is used: this is the most convenient formalism to compute particle interaction rates as one does not have to perform an analytic continuation on time.

 The spin-0 particles are described by a real scalar field $h$ of mass $\mu$.
 In the interaction picture $h$ can be decomposed like in~(\ref{PhiDec}), using its creation and annihilation operators.
 The interaction between $h$ and the thermal bath is assumed to be given by a term $\lambda h O$ in the Lagrangian, where $O$ is a local and real scalar operator composed by the fields in thermal equilibrium and $\lambda$ is a small coupling constant.
+Therefore, $h$ may not be in thermal equilibrium with the fields in $O$.